 Why is it important for my child to take this medicine?

-Fluoxetine is a type of drug called a selective serotonin reuptake inhibitor, which is commonly referred to as an SSRI.
-It increases the activity of a chemical called serotonin in the brain.
-It will help to reduce the symptoms of obsessive compulsive disorder (OCD) or bulimia nervosa, particularly when used with therapy.
-It also helps to reduce the symptoms of depression, and improve mood and behaviour.
-It takes some time for this medicine to work.
+Fluoxetine is a type of drug called a selective serotonin reuptake inhibitor, which are commonly known as SSRIs.
+SSRIs increase the activity of a chemical called serotonin in the brain.
+This helps to reduce the symptoms of OCD or bulimia nervosa, particularly when used with therapy.
+It also helps to reduce the symptoms of depression and to improve mood and behaviour.

 What is fluoxetine available as?